Fun Science activities hosted at Children's National Hospital

 • Improve physical and mental health

-• Support parent/family wellness
+• Support parent and family wellness

 • Explore kids’ own health data

-Activities include: robotics, systems of the body, and equipment in the hospital room, all lessons are aligned with Next Generation National Science Standards
+Activities include robotics, systems of the body, and equipment in the hospital room.
+All lessons are aligned with Next Generation National Science Standards.

 Our Team